MicrosoftDocs/azure-docs/articles/healthcare-apis/configure-database.md

 To change this setting in the Azure portal, you can navigate to your Azure API for FHIR and open the Database blade, then change the Provisioned throughput to the desired value depending on your performance needs.
 You can change the value up to a maximum of 10,000 RU/s.* If you need a higher value, contact Azure support.

+> [!NOTE]
-***Note:** Higher value means higher Azure API for FHIR throughput and higher cost of the service.
+> Higher value means higher Azure API for FHIR throughput and higher cost of the service.

 ![Config Cosmos DB](media/database/database-settings.png)